Distributed Multisensor ISAC

-The multidimensionality aspect of parameter estimation refers to the bistatic propagation scenario, which includes the bidirectional geometry (in azimuth and elevation at Tx and Rx), ToF and Doppler for each propagation path, weighted with a $2 \times 2$ complex-valued polarimetric Jones matrix.
-Thus, the bidirectional estimation extends the ToF-Doppler estimation described in the subsection on Model-based Bistatic Target Parameter Estimation to a joint 6D estimation procedure.
-When performing \gls{doa}/\gls{dod} estimations, impairments of antennas and antenna arrays can be of highest importance as they are most susceptible to RF effects.
+\textbf{Multidimensional estimation.} The multidimensionality aspect of parameter estimation refers to the bistatic propagation scenario, which includes the bidirectional geometry (in azimuth and elevation at Tx and Rx), \gls{tof} and Doppler for each propagation path, weighted with a $2 \times 2$ complex-valued polarimetric Jones matrix.
+Thus, the bidirectional estimation extends the \gls{tof}-Doppler estimation described in the subsection on Model-based Bistatic Target Parameter Estimation to a joint 6D estimation procedure.
+When performing \gls{doa}\/\,\gls{dod} estimations, impairments of antennas and antenna arrays can be of highest importance as they are most susceptible to RF effects.
 In this case, the device data model will be determined by calibration measurements of the installed radiation patterns.
-The traditional approach of model based estimation decomposes in a local gradient based and a global parameter optimization procedure with constraints.
+The traditional approach of model-based estimation decomposes into a local gradient-based and a global parameter optimization procedure with constraints.
 Actual research challenges address efficient real-time implementation in networks with distributed computational resources and AI support to multi-domain convex optimization with detection of relevant propagation paths.
-A related issue is in situ training, which effectively updates calibration throughout operation~\cite{ref67}, \cite{schieler2025prop_est_cnn}.
-Finally, advanced AI-based methods can be used to adjust the model parameters, as this can be a challenging problem of non-convex optimization, which can become even more complex when device data from calibration are not perfect or not fully available from calibration measurements in reference setups~\cite{ref35}, but have to be learned implicitly by \gls{ml} in operational situations.
+A related issue is in situ training, which effectively updates calibration throughout operation~\cite{ref67,schieler2025prop_est_cnn}.
+Finally, advanced AI-based methods can be used to adjust the model parameters, as this can be a challenging problem of non-convex optimization, which can become even more complex when device data from calibration is not perfect or not fully available from calibration measurements in reference setups~\cite{ref35}, but has to be learned implicitly by \gls{ml} in operational situations.